MyLife-Services/mylife-documentation/organizational/mylife-executive-director-search.md

 ### Seeking Volunteer Interim Executive Director for Nonprofit AI-Enabled Platform

-Visionary Non-Profit AI startup, _MyLife_, seeking Volunteer Executive Director who desires to utilize their experience, skills and passions to help drive the ethical and responsible development and adoption of transformative artificial intelligence technology in the digital remembrance space.
+Visionary Non-Profit AI startup, _MyLife_, seeks a Volunteer Executive Director who desires to utilize their experience, skills and passions to help drive the ethical and responsible development and adoption of transformative artificial intelligence technology in the digital remembrance space.

-_MyLife_, founded in 2021 in Boston MA, has embarked on a mission to preserve digital legacies by providing a free, secure, and enduring internet-based platform to allow members to collect, curate, and ultimately share their personal stories and life narratives. _MyLife_ promises to grant each of us an immortal legacy to be shared with all who follow, and envisions an accessible digital library of members to foster interconnection, understanding, tolerance and ultimately societal growth.
+_MyLife_, founded in 2021 in Boston MA, has embarked on a mission to preserve digital legacies by providing a free, secure, and enduring internet-based intelligent platform that assists members in collecting, curating, and ultimately sharing their personal stories and life narratives. _MyLife_ promises to grant each of us an immortal legacy to be shared with all who follow, and envisions an accessible digital legacy of members to foster interconnection, understanding, tolerance and ultimately societal growth.

 #### _MyLife_’s Visionary Goals